rukshn/helius/README.md

 Helius - A HackerNews Clone
 =======
 ![enter image description here](https://lh5.googleusercontent.com/-d7_mhr-F9k4/VE5vTuGmeFI/AAAAAAAAIXg/xPBheWCTvi8/w910-h460/Screenshot+from+2014-10-27+21:42:29.png)

+If you are interested in becoming a contributer let me know

 Introduction
 ------------
 A simple HackerNews clone written using PHP, and EmberJS.
 It requires users signing in using a Twitter account.
 Inspired by Product Hunt and HackerNews and all the HackerNews clones focusing on different sub categories (HackerNews for Bitcoin etc)